Connect with others who understand.

 See answer

-If you’re living with diabetes, you’re already aware of the impact the condition can have on your life — but chances are strong that other people in your orbit don’t know as much as they could about the disease.
-That’s why it’s important to raise awareness for the condition — particularly in November, which is Diabetes Awareness Month.
+If you’re living with type 2 diabetes, you’re well aware of the condition’s impact on your life.
+However, chances are strong that other people in your orbit don’t know as much as they could about the disease.
+That’s why it’s important to raise awareness about the condition.
+This is especially true in November, which is Diabetes Awareness Month — 30 days of focus on both type 1 and type 2 diabetes.

 Start by Raising Your Own Awareness

 Before you can create public awareness by sharing information with others, it’s a good idea to understand the specifics about diabetes.
-Learn more about diabetes’ causes, signs and symptoms, and treatments.
+You can equip yourself by learning more about diabetes causes, signs and symptoms, and treatments.

-Type 2 diabetes is a chronic disease in which your body is unable to regulate the levels of glucose, a type of sugar, in your blood.
-Type 2 diabetes usually progresses over time and can lead to many serious complications.
+Type 2 diabetes is a chronic (lifelong) disease in which your body can’t regulate the levels of glucose (sugar) in your blood.
+Type 2 diabetes usually progresses over time, and chronically high blood sugar can lead to many serious complications.
 Type 2 diabetes can be treated with medication and lifestyle changes such as weight loss, exercise, and diet changes.

 Share Awareness Resources

-After you’re armed with information about diabetes, you can share it with others.
+When armed with information about diabetes, you can share it with others.
 The fastest and least expensive way for this kind of advocacy is through social media.
-You can post information about diabetes, share details about the condition, and join communities of other people who are also working to raise awareness about diabetes.
+You can post information about diabetes and share details about the condition, as well as join communities that are working to spread awareness about diabetes.
+You can also follow the American Diabetes Association on Facebook, X (Twitter), and Instagram.

 “OMG — I just found the best way to make my family aware,” said one DiabetesTeam member of their social media use.
 “I made a post on my Facebook account — everyone in my family knows I am diabetic, they also know I have other diseases with no cure.”

-Social media helps raise awareness for the condition, and it also allows other people with diabetes to realize they aren’t alone.
+Social media doesn’t just help raise awareness — it also allows other people with diabetes to realize they aren’t alone, which may raise their overall sense of wellness.
 Joining a diabetes community on social media, such as DiabetesTeam, can also help you connect with others.

 Participate in Awareness Activities